For The Record

 46. “One of Reagan’s first acts was to sign Executive Order 12333, which authorized the CIA and other government agencies to enter into contracts with PMF’s, ‘and need not reveal the sponsorship of such contracts or arrangements for authorized intelligence purposes.’
 This put Casey back in harness with Cline, Singlaub, Shackley, Lansdale and many others purged earlier, while obscuring their activities keeping them—theoretically at least—in the private domain.
 Simultaneously, Casey personally took over handling President Marcos, pressing him to provide black gold for covert purposes, and finally masterminded the downfall and removal of Marcos, and his bullion.”
 (Idem.)

 47. Concluding the broadcast, we look at indications that Golden Lily gold may well have been recovered in the early months of George W. Bush’s administration.
 Some of this gold allegedly was used to shore up the U.S. gold reserves—in and of itself a commendable use for this Axis loot.
 “In March 2001, only weeks into the new Bush Administration, two U.S. Navy ship arrived in the Philippines carrying teams of SEAL commandos.
 According to a source at the U.S. Embassy, they were sent to the Philippines to recover gold as part of a plan to enlarge America’s reserves.
 This gold, the embassy source said, would come from two places:–New excavations of Yamashita Gold vaults, and the purchase (at a deep discount) of Japanese loot already recovered and held in private vaults by wealthy Filippinos.
 One of the two ships sailed on to Mindanao to take on a load of bullion the embassy source said was owned by the family of the new president, Gloria Macapagal Arroyo.
-President Bush, the source said, was ‘being aggressive.’”
-(Ibid.; p.
+President Bush, the source said, was ‘being aggressive.’ ” (Ibid.; p.
 235.)

 48. Unfortunately, some of the gold may have been appropriated by agents operating on behalf of George W. Bush.
 The broadcast concludes with examination of the possibility that some of the gold was included in George W. Bush’s blind trust.
 That trust is managed for him by William Stamps Farish—a close associate of the Bush family and the descendant of one of the Standard Oil magnates who arranged some of that company’s agreements with I.G.
 Farben.
-(For more about this, see Miscellaneous Archive Show M11—available from Spitfire.
-FTR#370 examines the inclusion in W’s blind trust of funds derived from the Bush family’s involvement with the Nazis.)
+(FTR#370 examines the inclusion in W’s blind trust of funds derived from the Bush family’s involvement with the Nazis.)
 “The buzz among gold hunters in Luzon was that associates of President Bush and his family were privately in the market to buy some of the bullion still being recovered from Golden Lily sites.
 One of the names were being dropped by goldbugs in Manila was that of East Texas oil billionaire William Stamps Farish, an intimate friend and fishing companion of the Bush family.
 Will Farish, who raises horses in Kentucky and is board chairman of Churchill downs where the Kentucky Derby is staged, had just been nominated by President Bush to be America’s new ambassador to the Court of St. James’s, where he was a personal friend of Queen Elizabeth.
 The buzz had special resonance because Will Farish is said to be the manager of President Bush’s blind trust.”
 (Idem.)

 Discussion

-No comments for “FTR #451 Petals from the Golden Lily”
+One comment for “FTR #451 Petals from the Golden Lily”

 Post a comment